 Impact of Loneliness on Physical and Mental Health

 It’s okay to feel lonely once in a while.
 But prolonged or long-term loneliness can have damaging psychological and physical effects on our health.

 Apart from depression, loneliness can cause other mental illnesses such as social anxiety and personality disorders.
 When we find things to fill up the emptiness or void inside of us, we might end up with addiction such as alcoholism.
 Severe loneliness can also lead to suicidal thoughts and eventually suicide.

 With regards to the physiological impacts on the body, research shows that extreme loneliness and social isolation increase the risk of heart disease and stroke, causes us to have a weaker immune system and high blood pressure, and shorten our lifespan.
 Yes, acute loneliness not only make you sick or sad, you can die from it.

 All humans need to feel a sense of belonging.

 It’s not surprising that loneliness can have such negative impacts on us.
-Everyone needs to be loved and feel accepted.
+Everyone needs to be loved and to feel accepted.
 It’s part of our human instinct.

 According to Maslow’s hierarchy of needs, belonging is the third level of human needs after physiological and safety needs.
 You might have a stable job, a good income, live in a safe neighborhood, with enough food in their belly, but still, feel something is missing from your life.

 So how do we cope with or handle this deep feeling of loneliness?

 How to Deal with Loneliness Without Friends?